Sleep setup 65°F saves 3 energy units every morning - autism sleep environment

 What Happens Without My Setup

-My spoons are much lower.
+My energy levels are much lower.
 My tolerance for things that bring me sensory discomfort—loud noises, sudden slamming—is much lower too.

 High temperatures make falling asleep exhausting and stressful.